Making Recovery a Reality for Individuals with Mental Illness.

 Gateway Homes sincerely appreciates of the assistance of the many groups and organizations that donate goods and services.
 This type of giving enhances our effort to demonstrate and provide an environment that is caring and supportive.

 Service projects and donations of goods to benefit our residents offer special meaning to those in need.
-For more information about the ways you or your organization can assist, please contact Lynda J. Hyatt, PhD at 804-767-0292 or email at lhyatt@gatewayhomes.org.
+For more information about the ways you or your organization can assist, please contact Yvonne Monstello at 804-536-0262 or email at ymonstello@gatewayhomes.org.

 Outcome Metrics